 Alcohol & Drugs

 Residence Life policies are intended to provide an environment of support for the development and education of its residents during their time on campus.
 To this end, our first-year student buildings (Daugherty Hall, Hunt Hall B and C sections, and North Hall) are designated substance-free areas or “dry halls”.
 Students living in these buildings are not permitted to be in possession of alcohol or alcohol containers.
 In addition to being illegal, underage drinking of traditional first-year students is directly linked to a number of issues that impede the success of students in their first year.
 The presence of alcohol in a traditional first-year student experience is not conducive to attaining the goals and pursuits of higher education.
-Below are some resources from other institutions and professional organizations that provide insight regarding the issues related to drinking and first-year students:

 The following is paraphrased from the Residence Life Contract regarding Alcohol in the residence halls: